nexmo-community/transcribe-comprehend-client/README.md

-# Amazon Transcribe & Comprehend sample client application
+# Amazon Transcribe & Comprehend sample Voice API application

 Use this sample application to connect to a Transcribe & Comprehend reference connection for real time transcription and sentiment analysis of voice calls.